Ariesjaak/HARUSD/README.md

               This covers requirement number 1 from "Required scripts" in the previously described chapter "the Assignement" 1.8) Loading specific scope: "only measurements on the mean and standard deviation" This covers requirement number 2 from "Required scripts"

+     2) Cleaning the data

+     3) Summarizing the data

+     4) Creating tidy data set

   ## 2.2) Codebook: "Codebook.md"